- Peppermint oil is not safe for dogs — While it is popular with many pet parents, the risks associated with peppermint oil are significant.

 Even if you’re diffusing them, essential oils can be overwhelming and harmful because dogs’ sense of smell is so much stronger than humans’.
 In fact, our vet Dr. Erica Irish, DVM, has seen pets rushed to the ER suffering from respiratory distress thanks to inhaled essential oils.

 The potency of these oils also makes them especially dangerous to dogs with lower functioning livers, including puppies, older dogs, and dogs with liver disease.
-After ingestion or topical application, substances are metabolized by the liver, and high-potency substances like essential oils can cause strain or damage.
+After ingestion or topical application, substances are metabolized by the liver, and high-potency substances like essential oils can cause strain and damage.

 To keep your dog safe, your best option is to avoid DIY when it comes to essential oils.
 Even products you use on yourself can be fatal to your dog.